Lost L.A.: Plot

 Los Angeles is often thought of as a city without a history, an instant metropolis defined by the glitz and glamour of the entertainment industry.
 Lost LA challenges these stereotypes, offering a history of Southern California not found in other media.
 Unlike other history shows which only look backward at antiquarian arcana, Lost LA explains the Southern California of today and how we got here.

 Cast and characters

 Historian Nathan Masters has hosted the series since its inception.
 Los Angeles City Archivist Michael Holland has also appeared in several episodes.

-Production

-New episodes are produced every year, typically premiering in the Fall.
+Other frequent guests include journalist Gustavo Arellano and historians Eric Avila, William Deverell, and D.J.
+Waldie.

 Awards

-The series has been honored with numerous awards, including four Los Angeles Area Emmy Awards; the Los Angeles Press Club's SoCal Journalism Award; the Los Angeles Press Club's National Arts & Entertainment Journalism Award; and the Radio and Television News Association (RTNA) of Southern California's Golden Mike Award.
+The series has been honored with numerous awards, including seven Los Angeles Area Emmy Awards; the Los Angeles Press Club's SoCal Journalism Award; the Los Angeles Press Club's National Arts & Entertainment Journalism Award; and the Radio and Television News Association (RTNA) of Southern California's Golden Mike Award.